Our Services

 Medications

-A limited selection of over-the-counter (OTC) medications such as cough syrup, throat lozenges, pain relievers, and cold remedies are available at the Health Center.
-Samples of aspirin, Tylenol, ibuprofen, Sudafed, and cough drops are provided free of charge.
-Condoms and contraceptive foam may also be purchased.
-Prescription medications are called into Shepley's Pharmacy located at 113 First Street East unless otherwise specified by the student.
-Prices of prescription medications are determined by the pharmacy and are generally available at the Health Center.
+A limited selection of over-the-counter (OTC) medications such as throat lozenges, decongestants, antihistamines, acetaminophen, ibuprofen and antacids are available at the Health Center.
+Condoms are free at The Great Barrier Reef located in the Health Center lobby.
+Prescription medications are called into the Mt.
+Vernon Pharmacy located at 113 First Street East in Mt.
+Vernon unless otherwise specified by the student.

 Equipment

-Crutches, canes, heating pads, cold packs, and thermometers are available for loan from the Health Center.
+Crutches, heating pads and soaking basins are available for loan from the Health Center.
 Charges will be assigned for late returns or damage of equipment.
+Hot/cold packs, elastic wraps and thermometers are available for purchase at reasonable prices.

 Service Fees